Kanji (food)

-Kānji or Ambiḷā (Odia - ଆମ୍ବିଳା) is a rice water based dish traditionally prepared in Indian states like Orissa, Andhra Pradesh, Tamil Nadu and Kerala.
+Kānji is a rice water based dish traditionally prepared in Indian states including Orissa, Andhra Pradesh, Tamil Nadu and Kerala.
 Depending on how it is prepared, it is eaten with soup or curry.
 It is one of the Chappan Bhog (56 food items also known as Mahaprasad) offered to the Hindu god Jagannath of Puri as part of the last meal of the day (known as Badaw Singhara Bhogaw).
 During the Odia festival of Kanji Anla Osha, kanji is offered to the Hindu goddess Sathi in Odisha.

 Variations in Odisha

 There are many varieties of kanji prepared in various parts of Odisha.

 Dåhi (curd) kānji

 There are mostly two variations of dåhi kānji.
 In one, boiled rice is used as the base and in the other gram flour (Besan) or rice flour is used.

 Påribā (vegetable) kanji

 Vegetables in general, called Påribā in Odia, are cut in tiny pieces, boiled in Karahi aka the Indian wok (Odia: କଢ଼େଇ) and curd and gram flour or rice flour are added to the boiling vegetables.